 Rules applicable for voyages start and end outside India

-Stamping dates in the passport is considered for the calculation of the period outside India.
+Stamping dates in the passport are considered for the calculation of the period outside India.
 When you join and sign off from a ship outside India, passport dates are used for the calculation.
 However, dates of the CDC are taken into consideration at the time of scrutiny that you are abroad for the purpose of employment.

 When you join or sign off from India, the CDC dates are used for the calculation of a period outside India.